JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 TransitionsInTimeseries.jl therefore offers an extremely wide and potentially unlimited library of indicators.
-Furthermore, TimeseriesSurrogates.jl [@haaga_timeseriessurrogatesjl_2022] is used to create surrogates of the timeseries, thus offering optimized routines with numerous surrogate types.
+Furthermore, TimeseriesSurrogates.jl [@haaga_timeseriessurrogatesjl_2022] is used to create surrogates of the time series, thus offering optimized routines with numerous surrogate types.
 Finally, `plot_changes_significance` showcased in [Fig. 1](@figure1) relies on Makie.jl, which allows the user to customize the figures according to their needs.

 # Comparison to already existing alternatives

 `earlywarnings` [@dakos_methods_2012] and `spatialwarnings` are toolboxes written in R providing many tools to predict transitions.
-These are early and valuable efforts but are (1) restricted to prediction tasks, (2) written in a less performat language, (3) not parallelised, (4) not designed for convenient reproducibility and (5) not extensible.
+These are early and valuable efforts but are (1) restricted to prediction tasks, (2) written in a less performant language, (3) not parallelised, (4) not designed for convenient reproducibility and (5) not extensible.

 `ewstools` [@bury_ewstools_2023] is a Python/TensorFlow package offering similar